-[&]quot;Several things in this account invite comment.
+4 Several things in this account invite comment.
 Hades (Greek), or Sheol (Hebrew), is the 'halfway house' where departed spirits await the final judgment, but the results of that judgment are already known, since the saved are already separated from the lost.
 There is a chasm separating the two sides that cannot be crossed, but evidently one side can see and hear the other (the 'dead' are conscious and have feeling).
 People in prison who are waiting for their trial are already suffering.
-Strangely, the rich man still thinks he is more important than the beggar, since he wants the beggar to serve him-he still holds to the values that condemned him they do not listen to Moses and the prophets, they will not be persuaded even if someone should rise from the dead'."
+Strangely, the rich man still thinks he is more important than the beggar, since he wants the beggar to serve him-he still holds to the values that condemned him.

-13 I find it interesting that he was concerned for his brothers; we can't say, "Better late than never", since it made no difference.
+5 I find it interesting that he was concerned for his brothers; we can't say, "Better late than never", since it made no difference.